briancain/website/README.md

 # briancain.net

-Visit my website www.briancain.net to view the website.
+Go to www.briancain.net to view the website.